cse taggi

 Absolutely

-A specific a year and session may be specified by year session where year is a four digit year (starting from 1999), and session may be s1, s2 or x1.
+A specific a year and session may be specified by year term/session where year is a four digit year (starting from 1999), and term/session may be t0, t1, t2, t3 or s1, s2 or x1.

 Relatively

-All relative year/session specs refer to major sessions.
-Major sessions are sessions one or two, and exclude all other sessions (currently only summer session).
+All relative year/term specs refer to major terms.
+Major terms are terms one, two, or three and exclude all other terms (currently only summer term).

 curr

-Refers to the current year and session if we are currently in a major session, or to the previous major year and session at any other time.
+Refers to the current year and term if we are currently in a major term, or to the previous major year and term at any other time.

 prev

-Refers to the previous major year and session.
+Refers to the previous major year and term.

 next

-Refers to the next major year and session.
+Refers to the next major year and term.

 Note:

-• Relative year/session specifications are typically used in automated scripts and/or aliases.
+• Relative year/term specifications are typically used in automated scripts and/or aliases.

-• There are currently very few official non-major session enrolment records.
+• There are usually very few official non-major term enrolment records.

 Back_ref